irrelevation/Notes/gitbook/books/domain-driven-design.md

 Repositories handle transition of objects/aggregates to and from **storage**.
 They encapsulate the technology of data storage, retrieval and query, allowing us to deal with concepts of the domain model rather than the underlying infrastructure.

+### Other Domain Concepts

+#### Constraints

+Make constrains explicit.
+If all data needed to evaluate the constraint resides in an object, make the constraint a method of that object.
+Otherwise seperate it into it's own object.

+#### Processes

+Make processes explicit only if the play an explicit role in the domain, not just because they are a byproduct.
+Focusing on the aims rather than the _how_.
+If you need to make them first class citizens of your model, they should be properly abstracted.
+They can be expressed in [services](#services) or **strategies**.

+#### Specification

 ## Citation